hemantkiri/Covid19/README.md

 Machine Learning.ipynb

 Did country with higher population experience higher numbers of confirmed covid cases and covid deaths?
+How many cases and deaths can be predicted for a major virus in the future?

 ```
 # Prediction value